Twisted homological stability for configuration spaces: Examples of twisted coefficient systems

 Here, as in \eqref{eKunnethSES}, we have used the splitting in the K{\"u}nneth short exact sequence to move some summands from the left-hand side to the right-hand side.
 However, this splitting is not always natural, and so \eqref{eKunnethSESb} is not natural for general principal ideal domains $R$.
 When $R=F$ is a field, the Tor terms vanish and the K{\"u}nneth short exact sequence is of the form $0\to A\to B\to 0\to 0$, so its splitting is certainly natural in this case.\footnote{This just comes from the fact that a natural transformation is invertible if it is objectwise invertible.} This is the reason why the short exact sequence \eqref{eKunnethSES} \emph{is} natural -- which was necessary to deduce the isomorphism of functors \eqref{eDeltaT}.
 More generally, the Tor terms vanish if $H_*(Z;R)$ is flat over $R$ in each degree, so the most general version of Example \ref{egHomology} works for a principal ideal domain $R$ and path-connected space $Z$ satisfying this condition.
-In particular, if $H_*(Z;\bZ)$ is torsion-free, this example works for homology with integral coefficients. \end{rmk} \begin{notation} Write $\bN = \bZ_{>0}$.
-For $k\in\bN$ and $\lambda = (\lambda_1,\ldots,\lambda_k)\in \bN^k$ define $\lvert\lambda\rvert \coloneqq \lambda_1 + \cdots + \lambda_k$.
-For $\ell\in\bN$, define $\lambda \vdash \ell$ to be the statement
+In particular, if $H_*(Z;\bZ)$ is torsion-free, this example works for homology with integral coefficients. \end{rmk}